jiahaoxiang2000/LCB/README.md

  - `benchmarks`: benchmark results

-# Implementations
+## Implementations

 More information on implementations included in this effort can be found [here](implementations/).
 Please note that this repository only includes implementations that have successfully passed known answer tests.

+## Supported Platforms

+- [x] [Panduola board](https://www.alientek.com/Product_Details/77.html) for STM32L475vet6, is compatible with the STM32L4 series of microcontrollers.

-# Refer benchmarking framework
+## Refer benchmarking framework

 - [NIST LWC - 2022](https://github.com/usnistgov/Lightweight-Cryptography-Benchmarking)
   - more modern by use the platformio, little configure for more platforms.